 Large buildings over three stories high are commonly colonized with Legionella.
 Sporadic community-acquired Legionnaires’ disease has been linked to colonization of hotels, office buildings, factories, and even private homes.
 Drinking-water systems in hospitals and extended-care facilities have been the source for health care–associated Legionnaires’ disease.

 In contrast, cooling towers and evaporative condensers have been overestimated as sources of Legionella causing human illness.
 Early investigations that implicated cooling towers antedated the discovery that the organism could also exist in drinking water.
-In many outbreaks attributed to cooling towers, cases of Legionnaires’ disease continued to occur despite disinfection of the ...
+In many outbreaks attributed to cooling towers, cases of Legionnaires’ disease continued to occur despite ...